The small business no-nonsense guide to GDPR

 The GDPR enables individuals to rectify their personal data if it is inaccurate or incomplete.
 Furthermore, if you have disclosed this inaccurate personal data to third parties you must inform the data subject of these third parties and also inform the third parties that the data is to be rectified and thus made accurate.

 Once again if you receive a rectification request from an individual you have one month to comply.
-Our GDPR feature within RealtimeCRM can quickly enable you to provide the information requested.

 The right to erase